Utah Administrative Code

 (2) A licensee may not use any published rating information regarding an insurer in connection with the marketing of any insurance contract or annuity unless that person also provides at the same time an explanation of what the rating means as defined by the rating service.

-Every certificate of insurance or booklet describing coverage of a group insurance policy shall prominently state on the cover of the certificate or booklet the name and address of the actual insurer.
+Every certificate of insurance or booklet describing coverage of a group insurance policy shall prominently state on the cover of the certificate or booklet the legal name and address of the actual insurer.

 The commissioner shall begin enforcing the revised provisions of this rule on the rule's effective date.